JacobUns/DND-Brain/R'ellanthas/Campaign Notes/Dragon Stone Chronicles/Sessions/Session 08 - A guild defanged.md

 Fairly large city on the lake in the [[enlightened empire]] called [[Liashton]].
 Approximately 4 days walk to [[Elaran|Site E]], but could possibly boat down river to speed up.

+Discussions reveals that Tiscordin's patron is the Raven Queen and that Rám